-House Finch: Medium-sized finch with brown-streaked back and wings, and brown-streaked white underparts.
-Head, throat, and rump are pink-red.
+House Finch: Medium-sized finch with brown-streaked back and wings and brown-streaked white underparts.
+Head, throat and rump are pink-red.
 Tail is relatively long and weakly notched.
 Bill is short and slightly decurved.
-Female and juvenile are brown-streaked overall.
-All plumages may show yellow wash on head, back, and breast; in adult males, yellow wash sometimes completely replaces red.
+Female lacks red in the plumage, has a gray-brown head and upperparts, finely streaked darker on face, streaked mantle and scapulars with pale fringes.
+Juveniles are brown-streaked overall.
+All plumage may show yellow wash on head, back and breast; in adult males, yellow wash sometimes completely replaces red.

 Range and Habitat